Frequently Asked Questions about Blood Donation

 - Can I donate after receiving a tattoo?

-Yes, if the tattoo facility is licensed within the state.
+Yes, if the tattoo facility is licensed.

 If it is not licensed, you need to wait 12 months after getting a tattoo to give.